Mark (Australian rules football): Evolution of the overhead mark

-Early in the game characterised by low shork kicks and scrimmages.
+Early forms of Australian football were characterised by low, short kicks and scrimmages.
 Marks were taken on the chest as all other marks were seen as dangerous or risky.
 One of the first players to attempt an overhead mark and high mark was Jack Kerley in 1883.
-Jack Worrall popularised the high mark between 1885 and 1887 and other followed ushering in a new era of overhead marking in the sport.
-However players who leapt for the ball could pushed in mid air requiring an extreme risk to leave the ground, it wasn't until the Push in the back that the high mark became common.
+Jack Worrall popularised the high mark between 1885 and 1887 and others followed, ushering in a new era of overhead marking in the sport.
+However players who leapt for the ball could be pushed in mid air, risking immediate dispossession, if not injury.

+At a meeting of the Australasian Football Council (AFC) in 1890 a motion was passed banning pushing in the back in a marking contest which was agreed to by its member leagues including Victoria.
+It was adopted by the newly formed VFL in 1897.
+While the rule encouraged high marking, players marking from behind were still often penalised.

+In 1907 the AFC introduced the concept of unintentional interference in a marking contest.
+Spectacular marks subsequently became more common.

 Types of marks

 In Australian football, marks are often described in combination of the following ways.